Manwel Dimech: Philosophy

-Dimech adhered to a philosophy that he called ‘of action’, a position very close, though directly unrelated, to the contemporaneous Pragmatism of the United States.
-He came at this position through his acquaintance with the philosophy of Jeremy Bentham, John Stuart Mill, and other British Empiricists and philosophers of Utilitarianism.
+Dimech adhered to a philosophy that he called 'of action', a position very close, though directly unrelated, to the contemporaneous pragmatism of the United States.
+He came at this position through his acquaintance with the philosophy of Jeremy Bentham, John Stuart Mill, and other British Empiricists and philosophers of utilitarianism.
 He claimed that actions can be considered right or wrong, and value judgments can be rightly gauged, according to whether they perform well when applied to practice.
 Actions, he maintained, proceed from the power that knowledge possesses from itself.
 Furthermore, actions are aimed at acquiring happiness, first, for the individual, and, simultaneously, for the whole community of individuals.

-Life as a Public Figure
+Life as a public figure

 Once out of prison in 1897, Dimech embarked on an outstanding public career that brought him fame, though not immediate success.
 From the start of 1898 he issued a weekly in Maltese that was to serve him as his mouthpiece for many years to come.
-He called it Il-Bandiera tal-Maltin (The Flag of the Maltese; pronounced ilbaandeera taal maaltin).
+He called it Il-Bandiera tal-Maltin.
 Through it he explored, albeit with the language and prose of the times, the Maltese social structure.
 Furthermore, Dimech proposed the way forward.
 He advocated the education of the masses, and audaciously specified how Malta could one day be an economically self-sufficient independent republic.